longaccess/longaccess-docs/api/1.0/api_1.0.md

 - `status` - (pending, uploaded)
 - `checksum` - the `sha512` hash of the archive (optional)
+- `parts` - the number of parts that the client has uploaded so far.

 Example:

     {
         "status": "uploaded"
         "checksum" : "f7fbba6e0636f890e56fbbf3283e524c6fa3204ae298382d624741d0dc6638326e282c41be5e4254d8820772c5518a2c5a8c0c7f7eda19594a7eb539453e1ed7"
+        "parts" : 3
     }

 **Returns**: